 Still, diarrhea generally occurs when the body is weakened or lacks the strength to fight infection, which can cause a person to lose 10% of their weight daily.
 The one-year-old infant, child, or teenager whose stool is described as very soft or excessively runny likely has osmotic diarrhea.

 Exudative diarrhea is often chronic because the diseases that cause it are usually lifelong and long-term.
-As well as the presence of inflammatory diarrhea lasting over 14 days, chronic diarrhea must meet the following criteria:
+Exudative diarrhea causes inflammation that lasts over 14 days, along with other symptoms like:

-It is the type of diarrhea that can persist with fasting.
-In the case of secondary diarrhea, there is an abnormality in the absorption of normal mucosa, as it may be increased or decreased.
+In the case of secretory diarrhea, there is an abnormality in the absorption of normal mucosa, as it may be increased or decreased.
 As a result, water loss equals sodium loss, and stool production exceeds one liter a day.

 As a result of altered transport channels in the intestinal epithelium, increased electrolytes (mainly sodium, > 70 mmol/liter) are secreted into the intestinal lumen, dragging water with them.
 When bicarbonate is lost from the stool, generalized metabolic acidosis occurs, causing rapid breathing and fatigue.